 19) Snowstorm a neighbor’s house!
 Make it festive by cutting out snowflakes and taping them to a friend’s door.

 20) Visit a light show!
-Woodland Park Zoo’s WildLanterns, Zoolights at Point Defiance Zoo, Redmond Lights, Woodinville Winterfest 2020 and several neighborhood light shows make it a special treat to get into the holiday spirit.
+Woodland Park Zoo’s WildLanterns, Zoolights at Point Defiance Zoo, Evergreen Lights and several neighborhood light shows make it a special treat to get into the holiday spirit.
+See our complete list of holiday light shows.

 21) Gingerbread houses.
 Make your own gingerbread or purchase a village at your local grocery store.
-Start building early!
+Start building!

 22) Puzzled?
 Choose a 500- or 1,000-piece puzzle and have the family help put it together.
 It’s a great way to catch up with older kids and check in from time to time as the puzzle gets built.